blues/accelerators-cellular-connected-electronic-kiosk/web-app/README.md

 ### Upload the ZIP to the S3 bucket

-Now that the bucket is created, click on it in the list of buckets and upload the ZIP file to it by clicking the **Upload** button.
+Now that the bucket is created, click on its name in the list of buckets and upload the ZIP file to it by clicking the **Upload** button.

 **Add files to the bucket**

-On the Upload screen, click the **Add files** button and select the locally saved `kiosk.zip` file.
+On the Upload screen, click the **Add files** button and select the locally created `kiosk.zip` file.

 ![Upload the ZIP file to the bucket](images/aws-upload-zip.png)

 **Grant public-read access in permissions**

-Open the **Permissions** dropdown beneath where you selected the file, and select the "Grant public-read access" radio button, once again, Amazon is concerned when this is selected, but acknowledge the risk because Notehub needs to be able to reach and download the contents of this bucket.
+Open the **Permissions** dropdown beneath where you selected the file, and select the **Grant public-read access** radio button, once again, Amazon will let you know this is risky, but acknowledge the risk because Notehub needs to be able to reach and download the contents of this bucket.

 ![Make the ZIP file accessible to the public in the bucket](images/aws-public-zip.png)

 Then hit the **Upload** button at the end of the page.

 If all goes well, you'll see an Upload Status page with a success message confirming the ZIP file was successfully uploaded.
-Don't close this tab yet, though, we'll need some additional information from it shortly for Notehub.
+Don't close this tab yet though, you'll need some additional information from it shortly for Notehub.

 ![Success message when file uploaded successfully to bucket](images/aws-successful-upload.png)

 ## Create a Notehub proxy route pointing towards the AWS bucket

-At this point, you should have already created a Notehub project for this app from following along with the main `README.md`.
+At this point, you should have already created a Notehub project for this app from following along with the main `README.md` documentation, if not, go ahead and do so now.

 **Make a new proxy route in Notehub**

-Inside of the project's **Routes** tab, click the **Create Route** button in the upper right hand corner of the screen, and select a "Proxy" route.
+Once the Notehub project exists, inside of the project's **Routes** tab, click the **Create Route** button in the upper right hand corner of the screen, and select a **Proxy** route type.

 ![Choose to create a new proxy Notehub route](images/notehub-create-proxy.png)

 **Get the URL for Notehub from the AWS ZIP file**

 Go back to the AWS S3 bucket with the ZIP file and click on the file name to see its information.
-Here in the kiosk.zip page, copy the "Object URL" - this is what goes into the "URL" input for the Notehub route.
+Here in the kiosk.zip page, copy the **Object URL** - this is what goes into the **URL** input of the Notehub route.

 ![Copy the Object URL from the AWS ZIP file's info](images/aws-bucket-url.png)

 **Paste the URL into the Notehub route and give the route an alias**

-Back over in the Notehub route, paste the AWS URL into the "URL" input and remove the `/kiosk.zip` from the end.
+Back over in the Notehub route, paste the AWS URL into the **URL** input and remove the `/kiosk.zip` from the end of the string.
 Give the route an alias - something like `kiosk`.
-This alias must match what's in the Notehub environment variable `kiosk_content`, and it's how the Python script will know which ZIP file to download if there were multiple ZIP files contained within this same S3 bucket.
+This alias must match what's in the Notehub environment variable `kiosk_content`, and it's how the Python script will know which ZIP file to download if there are multiple ZIP files contained within the same S3 bucket.

 ![Paste the Object URL into the Notehub route and give it an alias](images/notehub-proxy.png)

 ## Make sure the Notehub fleet environment variables are set

-Once again, if you were following along with the main `README.md` for this project, you're aware that there are 4 Notehub environment variables needed for this to work.
+Once again, if you were following along with the main `README.md` for this project, you're aware that there are 4 Notehub environment variables needed for this application to work.

-* `kiosk_content` - names the ZIP file to be downloaded from the proxy route.
+* `kiosk_content` - indicates the ZIP file to be downloaded from the proxy route.
-* `kiosk_content_version` - a version number for the file specified by `kiosk_content` which you can increment to cause the Python script to download and use the new content.
+* `kiosk_content_version` - a version number for the file specified by `kiosk_content`.
+If the content's updated, this number can be incremented to cause the Python script to download the new content.
-* `kiosk_download_time` - the hour of the day to check for updates to the ZIP file, or it can be set to `now` to download as soon as new content is detected.
+* `kiosk_download_time` - the hour of the day for the Python script to check for updates to the `kiosk_content` env var.
+It can also be set to `now` to download as soon as new content is detected either by changing the `kiosk_content` variable or the `kiosk_content_version` number.
 * `kiosk_data` - An optional JSON object that can be used to overwrite the contents of the `data.js` in the ZIP file.

-Keep in mind, that however the code in `data.js` is structured, the JSON in this environment variable must mimic it.
-For example, in the code `data.js` looks like this:
+Keep in mind, that however the code in `data.js` is structured, the JSON in this `kiosk_data` environment variable must mimic it.
+For example, in the code, `data.js` looks like this:

 ```javascript
 var data = {